Estimated reading time: 5 minutes

-In all my years of the waterbed business I have only heard of one instance of a waterbed in fact falling through a floor and this involved a weakened floor from a house fire.
-Lets face it waterbeds have been on the market since the 70’s, who do you know who has had a waterbed that has fallen through his or her ceiling?
+- In all my years of the waterbed business, I have only heard of one instance of a waterbed in fact falling through a floor and this involved a weakened floor from a house fire.
+Let’s face it waterbeds have been on the market since the ’70s, who do you know who have had a waterbed that has fallen through his or her ceiling?
 My guess is no one.
-For more info contact your insurance agent, local contractors, or structural engineer, they will put to rest this waterbed myth.
+For more info contact your insurance agent, local contractors, or structural engineer, they will put to rest this waterbed myth and other waterbed problems you hear about.

 Sure it is possible to have a leak but the majority of them are either small fatigue cracks or pinhole size punctures that can be repaired.
 Leaks usually only consist of a few gallons of water that are held by a safety liner.
 Interestingly I have seen mattresses filled to twice their normal fill capacity and not pop or burst, as compared to daily normal usage these excessive pressures don’t exist.
 Back several years ago Bigfoot demonstrated the strength of a water mattress by driving over it in a TV commercial.

-Waterbeds simply require adding conditioner one time a year with the correct treatment that is quite inexpensive.
+Common waterbed problems include being difficult to take care of.
+They simply require adding conditioner one time a year with the correct treatment that is quite inexpensive.
 The waterbed mattress must be burped to extract the air that makes noise, but also makes the water mattress more comfortable to sleep on.
-No turning, flipping, or heavy lifting is required in regular care of a waterbed.
+No turning, flipping, or heavy lifting is required in the regular care of a waterbed.
 These beds require more time to move, but for the few times this is done, most waterbed owners find it is worth the extra effort.

 Check out all of our waterbeds